ooni/spec/informed-consent/data-policy.md

 file.

-Users can also choose to *opt-out* from sending OONI's measurement collector any data at all, by running `ooniprobe -n`.
+Users can also choose to *opt-out* from sending OONI's measurement collector any data at all, by running ooniprobe with the `-n` command line option.
 This option is quite often chosen by users who prefer to *not* have their measurements published, due to potential risks that could emerge as a result of such publication.

 ## Data Policy Changes